 Don’t you want them to learn forgiveness?
 Don’t they deserve to know the power of forgiveness?
 How it can change their lives?
 If your children mean the world to you (which is one of the only blanket statements I feel I can make when I write) then forgive your ex solely for your kids’ benefit.

-When you forgive someone, you are releasing your anger, you are showing compassion and understanding, and you are displaying behavior of grace and acceptance.
-Doing all of those things will help you move on, but it will also make you love yourself.
+Another one of the benefits of forgiveness is, when you forgive someone, you are releasing your anger, you are showing compassion and understanding, and you are displaying behavior of grace and acceptance.
+Doing all of those things will help you move on, but it will also make you love yourself, and pave the way for peace and acceptance.
+Holding onto that anger and toxicity will keep you trapped, and prevent you from living your true, authentic life moving forward.

 Your ex will either laugh in your face and say, “Well, I don’t forgive you,” or he or she might jump on your bandwagon, thank you for being so brave, and apologize.
 Whatever happens, you can know in your heart that you did the most gracious and mature thing you could have done.